junegunn/fzf/ADVANCED.md

 ![image](https://user-images.githubusercontent.com/700826/113684212-f9ff0a00-96ff-11eb-8737-7bb571d320cc.png)

-- Instead of starting fzf in `rg ... | fzf` form, we start fzf without an explicit input, but with a custom `FZF_DEFAULT_COMMAND` variable.
-This way fzf can kill the initial Ripgrep process it starts with the initial query.
-  Otherwise, the initial Ripgrep process will keep consuming system resources even after `reload` is triggered.
+- Instead of starting fzf in the usual `rg ... | fzf` form, we start fzf with an empty input (`: | fzf`), then we make it start the initial Ripgrep process immediately via `start:reload` binding.
+This way, fzf owns the initial Ripgrep process so it can kill it on the next `reload`.
+Otherwise, the process will keep running in the background.
 - Filtering is no longer a responsibility of fzf; hence `--disabled`
 - `{q}` in the reload command evaluates to the query string on fzf prompt.
 - `sleep 0.1` in the reload command is for "debouncing".
 This small delay will